 6. Take the course at your own pace and make sure that you are having fun.
 Remember that you are learning to fly for fun and the lessons should never feel like a chore.
 Don't set unrealistic goals or put yourself under pressure.

 Are you a student pilot studying for your EASA PPL, LAPL, or NPPL Microlights?
 Then you should take a look at our highly rated online ground school.
 We have separate and tailor made courses for each licence that will give you all of the information you need to pass the written exams in digestible "bitesize" chunks.
-It has beautiful animations, clear diagrams, narrated videos and simple explanations so you will learn the information an effortless manner.
-Our users love it and we're you will too!
+It has beautiful animations, clear diagrams, narrated videos and simple explanations so you will learn the information in an effortless manner.
+Our users love it and we're sure you will too!
 Click here for more information.